liuggio/StatsDClientBundle/Resources/doc/installation.md

 ```

-### StatDClient
+### StatsDClient

 Reference: `liuggio_stats_d_client.service`

-This service SEND the data over the UDP interface
+This service SENDS the data over the UDP interface

 from a controller call ``` $this->get('liuggio_stats_d_client.service')->send($data) ```

 the `$data` is the object created by the factory

-and the send will reduce the data to send, in order to speed up the connections.
+the send method will optimise the data sent in order to speed up the connection.

 Working with `Monolog`
 -------------

-To Monitorize your log, add the following lines to your application configuration
+To monitor your logs, add the following lines to your application configuration
 file, in order to enable the StatsDHandler